Wisconsin State Web Accessibility Laws

 People with disabilities in the state of Wisconsin are guaranteed “reasonable accommodation” free of charge by the service provider.

-Wisconsin accessibility laws adhere to the standards set by the U.S. Access Board.
+Wisconsin State web accessibility laws adhere to the standards set by the U.S. Access Board.

 The U.S. Access Board is a federal agency promoting equality for people with disabilities.

-Under the U.S. Access Board, Wisconsin law states “Department of Justice’s (DOJ) ADA Standards apply to all facilities except public transportation facilities, which are subject to Department of Transportation’s (DOT) ADA Standards.”
+Under the U.S. Access Board, Wisconsin web accessibility laws “Department of Justice’s (DOJ) ADA Standards apply to all facilities except public transportation facilities, which are subject to Department of Transportation’s (DOT) ADA Standards.”

 The requirements outline “types of facilities covered, set effective dates, and provide additional scoping or technical requirements for those facilities.”